Günter Petzow

-Günter Petzow (born 8 July 1926 in Nordhausen, Thuringia) is a German materials scientist and former director at the Max Planck Institute for Metals Research.
+Günter Petzow (8 July 1926 – 4 February 2024) was a German materials scientist and the director at the Max Planck Institute for Metals Research.

 Biography

+Günter Petzow was born in Nordhausen, Thuringia, on 8 July 1926.
 He studied Chemistry and Physical Metallurgy at the University of Stuttgart and the Max Planck Institute for Metals Research.
-He received his master's degree (Dipl.-Ing) in 1956 and finished his dissertation (Dr. rer. nat.) on Phase Equilibria of Quarternary Metallic Systems in 1959.
+He received his master's degree (Dipl.-Ing) in 1956 and finished his dissertation (Dr. rer. nat.) on Phase Equilibria of Quarternary [sic] Metallic Systems in 1959.
 Afterwards, he took over as the head of two research groups: phase diagrams of metallic systems and metallography in Stuttgart.
 Furthermore, he built up the Powder Metallurgical Laboratory in Stuttgart-Büsnau as a place of interdisciplinary research, which attracted guest researchers from all over the world.
 As a result, the current large campus of the MPG has been established.
 In 1973 he was appointed scientific member of the board of directors of the Max Planck Society.
-He was Executive Managing Director of Max-Planck-Institute for Metals Research in Stuttgart and also Professor at the Universities of Stuttgart and Berlin, where he taught courses in equilibrium phase diagrams and powder metallurgy; he is now retired.
+He was executive managing director of Max-Planck-Institute for Metals Research in Stuttgart and also professor at the Universities of Stuttgart and Berlin, where he taught courses in equilibrium phase diagrams and powder metallurgy.
 His main scientific interests dealt with problems in the field of physical metallurgy, powder metallurgy, special ceramics and phase diagrams of metallic and ceramic materials.
-He is the author and co-author of more than 600 research papers, 10 books, and holds 27 patents.
+He was the author and co-author of more than 600 research papers and 10 books, and held 27 patents.